ThrennPL/GD_python/README.en.md

 ## XMI Export

-XMI export is currently available **only for class, sequence, and activity diagrams (Class Diagram, Sequence Diagram, Activity Diagram)**.
+XMI export is currently available **only for class, sequence, activity and component diagrams (Class Diagram, Sequence Diagram, Activity Diagram, Component Diagram)**.
 The "Save XMI" button (also in the context menu) is active only when the current tab contains a class, sequence, or activity diagram.
 For other diagram types (e.g., use case, component), XMI export is not yet supported.
 After importing into EA, elements may require manual arrangement.

 ---